 Pacific Carbon Trust's 2013/14 to 2015/16 Service Plan was prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
 The plan is consistent with government's strategic priorities and fiscal plan.
 The board is accountable for the contents of the plan, including the information and how it is prepared.
-All significant assumptions and risks identified as of January 15, 2013 have been considered in preparing this plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 The performance measures are consistent with Pacific Carbon Trust's mandate and goals, and focus on aspects critical to the organization's success.
 The performance targets in the plan have been determined based on an assessment of Pacific Carbon Trust's operating environment, forecast conditions, risk assessment and expected performance.